Skip to main content

 Feedback

-8.4 Where an inspector considers that a service has not met the requirements of the regulations and is thinking of or intending to issue a priority action notice or take other enforcement action, the inspector will clearly inform the provider accordingly.
+8.2 Where an inspector considers outcomes for people are poor and significant improvement is required and is thinking of or intending to issue a priority action notice or take other enforcement action, the provider will be clearly informed.

 Inspection report